“Gentle Larceny,” a one-man show featuring actor Ligonier, will be presented at the Unity Hotel - ExBulletin

 Schrum is excited to not only present StoryZ Studio's first performance, but also to work with the SpringHill Suites by Marriott hotel in Unity to bring it to the stage.

 “It’s great to be able to collaborate with a local venue,” he said.
-“When I was in Berkeley, I was always excited to see the San Francisco Mime Troupe, where they would just come to town, set up their truck and perform.
-That's kind of what we'd like to do.
+“When I was in Berkeley, I was always excited to see the San Francisco Mime Troupe, where they would just come into town, set up their truck and perform.
+That's kind of what we'd like to do.”

 “Gentle Larceny” will take place at 7:30 p.m.
 March 8 and 9 at SpringHill Suites, 115 Arnold Palmer Drive in Unity.